What is an LMFT?

 • LMFTs are trained to be culturally sensitive.
 This enables them to help clients from diverse backgrounds navigate unique challenges and expectations within their families, ensuring a supportive and inclusive therapeutic environment.

 • LMFTs undergo specialized graduate school training, with a focus on systems theory.
-I received my training at Friends University in Kansas City, a rigorous two-year program that included extensive internship experience and prepared me for a fulfilling career in Marriage and Family Therapy.
+Liz received her training at Friends University in Kansas City, a rigorous two-year program that included extensive internship experience and prepared her for a fulfilling career in Marriage and Family Therapy.

 • While LMFTs specialize in relationships and family dynamics, they are equipped to help individuals as well.
-I am passionate about assisting individuals in navigating their pasts, processing mental health symptoms in the present, and collaborating to achieve their ideal futures.
+We are passionate about assisting individuals in navigating their pasts, processing mental health symptoms in the present, and collaborating to achieve their ideal futures.
 LMFTs are trained in addressing individual concerns.
-Whatever you are facing in life, I am here to support you on your unique journey.
+Whatever you are facing in life, we are here to support you on your unique journey.

 • LMFTs are adept at working with individuals of all ages, including children and adolescents.
-At Liz Davis Therapy, I choose to work with adults ages 18 years and older; however, I have experience working with children and adolescents during my graduate school clinical internship.
-My approach involves tailoring therapeutic strategies to meet the unique needs of adult clients, fostering positive development and overall wellness for adult individuals, couples, and families.
+At Liz Davis Therapy, we choose to work with adults ages 18 years and older; however, we have experience working with children and adolescents during our graduate school clinical internships.
+Our approach involves tailoring therapeutic strategies to meet the unique needs of adult clients, fostering positive development and overall wellness for adult individuals, couples, and families.

 • The duration of therapy varies depending on the needs of the client.
-I collaborate with new clients to determine the appropriate frequency of therapy for them in the beginning, and I allow my clients to determine whatever duration feels appropriate to them.
-My clients are free to let me know when they feel their needs have been adequately addressed and if they would like to complete therapy.
-I also foster the types of relationships with my clients where they always know they can come back to therapy in the future if they ever want or need to.
-In my experience, many of my clients who have met their clinical goals tend to want to move to “maintenance” with me, where they no longer have regular sessions at the same frequency, but rather they can just schedule an appointment in the Client Portal whenever they feel like they want or need a session to process through a life event or a specific issue.
+We collaborate with new clients to determine the appropriate frequency of therapy for them in the beginning, and we allow our clients to determine whatever duration feels appropriate to them.
+Our clients are free to let us know when they feel their needs have been adequately addressed and if they would like to complete therapy.
+We also foster the types of relationships with our clients where they always know they can come back to therapy in the future if they ever want or need to.
+In our experience, many of our clients who have met their clinical goals tend to want to move to “maintenance”, where they no longer have regular sessions at the same frequency, but rather they can just schedule an appointment in the Client Portal whenever they feel like they want or need a session to process through a life event or a specific issue.

 • LMFTs employ a variety of therapeutic techniques tailored to each client's unique situation.
 These may include communication skills training, conflict resolution strategies, and interventions to improve overall family dynamics, fostering healthier relationships.
 LMFTs in Kansas and Missouri are required to complete 40 hours of continuing education every two years, so we stay up to date on current evidence-based therapeutic models, theories, and interventions to best serve our clients.

-• Liz Davis Therapy stands out for my commitment to personalized, client-centered care.
-I bring a wealth of experience, a passion for fostering strong relationships, and a dedication to the well-being of individuals and families in the Kansas City community.
-I also stand out in that I bring my own personality and style into my therapeutic work.
-My clients don’t feel like they are talking to a blank slate who just asks them questions.
-They truly get to know me and we work collaboratively and have active dialogue in sessions!
+• Liz Davis Therapy stands out for its commitment to personalized, client-centered care.
+We bring a wealth of experience, a passion for fostering strong relationships, and a dedication to the well-being of individuals and families in the Kansas City community.
+We also stand out in that we bring our own personality and style into our therapeutic work.
+Our clients don’t feel like they are talking to a blank slate who just asks them questions.
+They truly get to know us and we work collaboratively and have active dialogue in sessions!

-• While I love seeing my clients in person, yes, I offer virtual therapy options to accommodate the diverse needs and preferences of clients in the Kansas City metro area.
+• While we love seeing my clients in person, yes, we offer virtual therapy options to accommodate the diverse needs and preferences of clients in the Kansas City metro area.
 Virtual sessions provide flexibility and accessibility for those who may find it challenging to attend in-person appointments.

 Frequently Asked Questions about LMFTs.